SkylarStewart/Ultimate-Movie-Finder/README.md

 In project->properties->linker->additional library directories, point to *beginning of file path*\Project-3-Movies\Project 3 (Movies)\SFML-2.5.1-windows-vc15-64-bit\SFML-2.5.1\lib.

 After these two paths are changed, SFML should run flawlessly!
-(It may take a minute or two to run during the first compilation).
+(It may take a minute or two to run during the first compilation)